-As Advocacy Counsel at Human Rights First, Benjamin advocates for executive and legislative national security policies that respect and promote human rights.
+As Advocacy Counsel and Pennoyer Fellow at Human Rights First, Benjamin advocates for executive and legislative national security policies that respect and promote human rights.

 Prior to Human Rights First, Benjamin was an associate attorney at Covington & Burling LLP, where his work focused on foreign investment and national security and where he received pro bono recognition.
 Before becoming a lawyer, he served as an intelligence officer in the U.S. Army.
 In that role, he was deployed to Afghanistan twice—once with the 10th Mountain Division and again attached to a special operations unit.
 Between the Army and law school, Benjamin conducted research at the Center on National Security at Fordham Law.